siemens/jailhouse/README.md

 passed to the jailhouse command line tool for enabling the hypervisor or creating new cells.

+On x86, the required hardware capabilities can be validated by running

+    jailhouse hardware check

-On x86 a system configuration can be created on the target system by running the following command:
+A system configuration can be created on an x86 target system by running the following command:

     jailhouse config create sysconfig.c

 In order to translate this into the required binary form, place this file in the configs/x86/ directory.
 The build system will pick up every .c file from there and generate a corresponding .cell file.

-On x86 the hardware capabilities can be validated by running

-    jailhouse hardware check sysconfig.cell

-providing the binary system configuration created for the target.

 Currently, there is no config generator for the ARM architecture; therefore the config file must be manually written by starting from the reference examples